-- 3.139 Whilst school place provision is not necessarily a physical 'show stopper' for development, provision of appropriate facilities is an extremely important factor in securing attractive and sustainable development. - 3.140 The development sites for residential development are likely to be required to contribute to the provision of school places or new schools on larger sites and due the dynamic nature of pupil rolls and projections a review on a case by case basis as development comes forward is required.
+- 3.147 Whilst school place provision is not necessarily a physical 'show stopper' for development, provision of appropriate facilities is an extremely important factor in securing attractive and sustainable development. - 3.148 The development sites for residential development are likely to be required to contribute to the provision of school places or new schools on larger sites and due the dynamic nature of pupil rolls and projections a review on a case by case basis as development comes forward is required based on the capacity of schools who's catchment the development falls within.
 On-going dialogue will be required with education colleagues including joint meetings where schools have potential cross boundary impacts (Clifton South).